pinterest/kingpin/README.md

 ## Key Packages & Features
 - **Kazoo Utils**: A wrapper for Kazoo and implements utils like ServerSet, DataWatcher and Hosts selectors.
-- **Thrift Utils**: A wrapper for python Thrift clients which transparently handles retry, service discovery.
+- **Thrift Utils**: A wrapper for python Thrift clients which transparently handles retry and integrated with service discovery framework provided in Kazoo Utils.
-- **Config Utils**: A system that stores configuration on S3, using Zookeeper as the notification system.
+- **Config Utils**: A system that stores configuration on S3 and uses Zookeeper as the notification system to broadcast updates to subscribers.
 - **ZK Update Monitor**: A daemon which syncs configurations and serversets to local disk from Zookeeper and S3.
 - **Decider**: A common utility widely used at Pinterest which controls the global values.
-Built on ConfigV2.
+Built on top of Config Utils.
-- **Managed Datastructure**: A common utility wide used at Pinterest whcih supports easy access/modification of configurations in Map/List format.
+- **Managed Datastructure**: A common utility wide used at Pinterest which supports easy access/modification of configurations in Map/List format in Python.
-- **MetaConfig Manager**: A system that manages all configuration and dependencies, built on top of Zookeeper and S3.
+- **MetaConfig Manager**: A system that manages all configurations/serversets and dependencies (subscriptions), built on top of Zookeeper and S3.

 ## High level Concepts